Stable Quantum-Correlated Many Body States through Engineered Dissipation: Transport in Floquet XXZ under maximal pumping

-where $i$ denotes the position of the system qubit in the chain, $n=|1\rangle\langle 1|$ is the particle density and $\sigma^\pm$ are the hardcore boson creation/annihilation operators.
-In the absence of auxiliaries, the above evolution operator defines the Floquet XXZ model, which is integrable and therefore features a macroscopic number of conserved quantities~\cite{Gritsev17integrable}.
+The Floquet XXZ chain retains the integrable structure of the Hamiltonian model, and therefore, features a macroscopic number of conserved quantities~\cite{Gritsev17integrable}.
 In addition, the total number of particles $N_{tot} = \sum_i n_i$ in the system is conserved.

 The driving of the system is realized by a trace-preserving operation, where the auxiliary qubits are reset to a $\ket{0}$ or $\ket{1}$ state.
 The local quantum channel that corresponds to this operation can be formally expressed with a set of two Kraus operators,